Insurance Review

 Long-Term Care Specifically

 Long-term care is the line item most retirement plans understate.
 A long-term care event in the household can run $8,000 to $15,000 per month and last several years.
-For most $1M-$5M households, the right answer is not stand-alone LTC insurance (which has had a difficult history with premium increases) but a coordinated self-insurance strategy: dedicated reserves, hybrid life-LTC policies where they pencil out, and explicit modeling of an LTC event inside the retirement income plan.
+For most $1M-$5M households, the right answer is not stand-alone LTC insurance — a product line with a difficult history of premium increases.
+It is a coordinated self-insurance strategy.
+Dedicated reserves.
+Hybrid life-LTC policies where they pencil out.
+An LTC event modeled explicitly inside the retirement income plan.

-We help households decide which approach fits their situation.
+We help households decide which approach fits.
 The answer is rarely the one being marketed.

 Annuity Contract Review

-If you already own an annuity — variable, indexed, or fixed — we will read the contract, decode the surrender schedule, value the riders, and tell you what the policy is actually worth versus what the marketing said it was worth.
+If you already own an annuity — variable, indexed, or fixed — we will read the contract, decode the surrender schedule, value the riders, and tell you what the policy is actually worth versus what the marketing said.
 Sometimes the right move is to keep it.
-Sometimes the right move is to 1035-exchange into a simpler, lower-cost contract.
+Sometimes it is a 1035 exchange into a simpler, lower-cost contract.
 Sometimes the surrender is worth eating.
-The math is rarely obvious and the salesperson who sold the policy is rarely the right person to ask.
+The math is rarely obvious.
+The salesperson who sold the policy is rarely the right person to ask.

 Related Reading